The anabolic crunch: Are protein chips a viable tool for male metabolic health?

 - Myth: “Protein chips are a whole food because they contain milk.”

-- Fact: They are ultra-processed foods (UPF).
+- Fact: They are ultra-processed foods (UPFs).
 The proteins are isolates, and the structures are engineered.
-They lack the micronutrients (vitamins, minerals) found in whole dairy or meat.
+They typically lack many of the micronutrients found in whole dairy, legumes, or meat.

 - Myth: “You can eat as many as you want because they are low carb.”

 - Fact: Calories still count.
-While the protein is beneficial, consuming 600 calories of chips (approx. 4 bags) will still contribute to a caloric surplus and fat gain if it exceeds your daily energy expenditure.
+While the protein can support satiety, consuming 600 calories of chips (about 4 bags) can still contribute to a caloric surplus if it exceeds your daily energy expenditure.

 - Myth: “All protein chips are keto-friendly.”